8 Must-Dos in Zion National Park

 #2: Drive through the Mile Long Tunnel

-The Zion - Mt.
+The Zion-Mt.
 Carmel Tunnel was built in the 1920s and is over a mile long.
 Before the tunnel connected the area, this was an isolated National Park.
-During construction, "galleries" or "windows" were created to push out the rocks and debris created from the blasting.
+During construction, "galleries" or "windows" were created to remove the rocks and debris produced by blasting.
 They also provide light and need ventilation.

 #3: Go On A Scavenger Hunt